Road to be closed for months after collapse, evacuations

 - Hannity vows to bash Kimmel until he apologizes to 1st lady

+One building in the apartment complex collapsed, but no injuries were reported.
+Two other buildings had been evacuated the day before, and the other four were evacuated on Saturday along with a home and a business.

+PennDOT said Route 30 will be closed in both directions for at least two months as crews figure out how to repair the roadway.

-Thirty-one people were evacuated from 29 apartment units, and officials said it could be weeks before they can move back.
+Thirty-one people were evacuated from 29 apartment units, and officials said it could be weeks before they can move back in.
+Some are staying with family members, but others are being put up in hotels in the area.

+Some displaced residents at a hotel told the Pittsburgh Post-Gazette that they lost everything except for the clothes they were wearing.
+They said they should have been warned about a potential evacuation earlier.